Learn How To Make Adorable Mini Cupcakes to Resemble Speckled Easter Eggs.

 - 1/8 teaspoon salt

-- 1 1/2 tablespoons vanilla extract or water
+- 1 1/2 tablespoons (18 grams) pure vanilla extract or water

 - In a small bowl, mix flour, baking powder and salt; set aside.

-- Bake 10 to 12 minutes or until a toothpick inserted in center comes out clean.
+- Bake for 10 to 12 minutes or until a toothpick inserted in the center of cupcakes comes out clean.
 Cool completely before frosting.

-- Divide frosting into small bowls and mix in food coloring of choice.
-Note: begin adding very little coloring at first, then add more if you want to darken.
+- Divide frosting into small bowls and mix in pastel food gel coloring of choice.
+Note: begin adding very little coloring at first.
+Add more if a darker or more vibrant color is desired.

 - Frost cupcakes and set aside for a few minutes to dry.

-- Using one hand to hold onto brush, take an index finger and flick the chocolate off from the brush towards the frosting of the cupcake.
+- Using one hand to hold onto the brush, take an index finger and flick the chocolate off from the brush towards the frosting of each cupcake.
+Once speckled, ENJOY!

 Speckling effect was inspired by Speckled Egg Cake.